cristian-guerrero/legion-go-tricks/README.md

 - note, requires `CSS Loader` Decky Plugin
 - manually install by downloading the theme + placing in `$HOME/homebrew/themes/` folder
+- these themes may require a reboot for them to work

 Legion Go Theme - https://github.com/frazse/SBP-Legion-Go-Theme